FoldingText/foldingtext.github.com/posts/extensions/plugins/using_plugins/index.md

 To install a plugin:

-1. Use File > Open Plugins Folder to open the plugins folder.
+1. Use the _File > Open Application Folder_ menu item and then locate the Plug-Ins folder.
-2. Copy the plugin into that plugins folder.
+2. Copy the plugin (folder ending with .ftplugin) into the Plug-Ins folder.
-3. The plugin should now get loaded into any new document that you create.
-You will need to close an reopen any existing documents to have the plugin loaded into them.
+4. You can verify that a plugin is installed by opening the _FoldingText > Plugin Manager_ menu item.

-Often plugins will add new commands that are accessible through View > Command Mode.
+Often plugins will add new commands that are accessible through _Edit > Run Command_.
 But you should read the plugin documentation to learn exactly how to use it.

-If you would like to create your own plugin please read "Plugin API Documentation" which you can find through FoldingText's Help > Plugin API Documentation menu item.
+If you would like to create your own plugin please see FoldingText's _Help > Software Development Kit_ menu item.